oo-cli

 • Search packages and connector actions with one free-form query.

-• Run authenticated connector actions directly from the terminal.
+• Run authenticated connector actions directly from the terminal, including dry runs and JSON output.

 • Install bundled or published skills into Codex and Claude Code.